openweathermap/deker/docs/deker/collection_schema.rst

 are equivalent to tables in relational databases or collections in MongoDB.

 Collection stores one of two flavors of *arrays* supported by Deker.
-We would look into difference between them later in this tutorial, but for now it is important to understand that *array* is by the *schema* associated with the *collection* where it is stored.
+We would look into difference between them later in this tutorial, but for now it is important to understand that *array* is defined by the *schema* associated with the *collection* where it is stored.

 Collection *schema* consists from several components: